iqr-lab/pointcloud_stitching/calibration/README.md

 1. Run `python ../host.py edge_scripts/transfer_images.sh`.
 If images are still being captured, the script will error and tell you.
 1. Run `python rename.py`
 1. Set the `FOLDER` env var to the absolute path of the local `dataset` directory
 1. Run the following to enter the `kalibr` Docker container terminal.
-Keep this open in a terminal windows.
+Keep this open in a terminal window.
     ```bash
     xhost +local:root
     docker run -it -e "DISPLAY" -e "QT_X11_NO_MITSHM=1" \